![]() deutsches Glossar |

 RUNNING LINE

-British term for a main track.
+Another term for a main track.

 RUNNING MOVEMENT

-British term for a train movement.
+British term for a normal train movement under control of a main signal.

-SAFETY SWITCH
+SAFETY POINTS

 SCHEDULE